cockroachlabs-field/crdb-k8s-workshop-1hr/README.md

 kubectl get pods -n $region
 ```

-Try killing the 3rd node, the expeccted behaviour should be the same.
+Try killing the 3rd node, the expected behaviour should be the same.

 ```
 kubectl delete pods cockroachdb-2 -n $region